isabelc/Organized-Docs/readme.txt

 * Initial release.

 == Upgrade Notice ==
+= 2.5 =
+New feature for Docs that have only 1 post for their category.

 = 2.1 =
 All 4 template files have been updated.
 If you update, you must also update your custom template files!